StephHjar/star-wars-trivia/README.md

 ### Fixed Bugs

 - The check answer function was not working correctly because the answers in each button were set to 'text-transform: uppercase', which meant they did not match the text in the array.
 Removed the text-transform and the function started working correctly.
+- The background colour of each button was set to change to red or green if the answer was incorrect (red) or correct (green), but then background colour would stay red or green throughout the next questions.
+Added an 'onmouseup' event to the 'renderNextQuestion' function that reset the styling to null (CSS default).
+This resolved the error.
+Used [this page](https://stackoverflow.com/questions/10698942/how-to-return-a-javascript-set-style-property-to-css-default) on StackOverflow to help troubleshoot.
+- The drop shadow that appears on each button on hover was not working if that button was clicked to answer the previous question.
+Changed CSS style rule that removes the drop shadow from ":focus" to ":active" and this resolved the error, as the button is no longer active after it has been clicked, but it is still in focus.

 ### Unfixed Bugs